tinkerbell/tink/README.md

 [![Build Status](https://cloud.drone.io/api/badges/tinkerbell/tink/status.svg)](https://cloud.drone.io/tinkerbell/tink)

 Tinkerbell is a bare metal provisioning and workflow engine comprised of three major components: a DHCP server ([boots](https://github.com/packethost/boots)), a workflow engine (tinkerbell, this repository), and a metadata service ([hegel](https://github.com/packethost/hegel)).
 The workflow engine is comprised of a server and a CLI, which communicate over gRPC.
-The CLI is used to create a workflow along with its building blocks, templates and targets.
+The CLI is used to create a workflow along with its building blocks, templates and targeted hardware.

 # Packet Workflow